pingcap/docs-cn/clinic/clinic-user-guide-for-tiup.md

 2. After uploading data, I cannot open the returned data access link.
 What should I do?

-    Try logging in to [Clinic Server](https://clinic.pingcap.com.cn) first.
-If you still cannot open the link, check whether you have permission to view the data.
+    Log in to Clinic Server first.
+If you still cannot open the link after login success, check whether you have access to data.
 If not, contact the data owner for permission.
-After getting the permission, try logging in to Clinic Server and opening the link again.
+After getting the permission, log in to Clinic Server and open the link again.

 3. How long will the uploaded data be kept on the Clinic Server?

-    After a technical support case is closed, PingCAP permanently deletes or anonymizes the corresponding data within 90 days.
+    The longest time is 180 days.
+You can delete the data you uploaded on the Clinic Server page at any time.